Terminology #

 // One-Sided Range (used for array slicing)

-for name in names[2...] { ... } // From index 2 to the endLogic Explanation: Closed ranges are often used when both ends are needed; Half-open ranges are particularly suitable for traversing 0-based array indices.
+for name in names[2...] { ... } // From index 2 to the endLogic Breakdown: Closed ranges are often used for loops where all values are needed; Half-open ranges are particularly suitable for traversing 0-based array indices.

-// C# Range is mainly used for indexing and slicing, less commonly used directly in foreach loops (requires Enumerable.Range)
+// C# Range is mainly used for indexing and slicing, rarely directly in foreach loops (requires Enumerable.Range)

 string[] names = { "A", "B", "C", "D" };